University of California-Santa Cruz ROI Analysis

 One year after graduation, University of California-Santa Cruz alumni earn a median of $37,107, which is 2.6 times the in-state tuition cost of $14,560.
 Five years after graduation, earnings increase to $49,716, and ten years after graduation, earnings reach $68,396.
 The median debt for graduates is $16,666, and 29.4% of students receive financial aid.

 The debt-to-income ratio, calculated by dividing the median debt by the one-year earnings, is 0.45.
-This means the median debt is 45% of the one-year earnings.
+This indicates that the median debt is 45% of the first-year earnings.

 Generated from College Scorecard & IPEDS data